Wanted sa Radyo: Spin-off television series

-From January 28, 2011 to July 30, 2012, Wanted, a public affairs program acting as an extension and TV version of Wanted sa Radyo, was aired every Monday at 11:30pm–12:00am on TV5.
-AksyonTV aired its producer's cut from February 21, 2011 to January 11, 2019.
+From January 28, 2011, to July 30, 2012, Wanted, a public affairs program acting as an extension and TV version of Wanted sa Radyo, was aired every Monday at 11:30pm–12:00am on TV5.
+AksyonTV aired its producer's cut from February 21, 2011, to January 11, 2019.
 The set was different, with Tulfo sitting comfortably in a radio booth setting.
 Respondents and interviewees are videotaped while they are on the phone with him.
-From June 8, 2020 to October 1, 2021, it was renamed Idol in Action.
+From June 8, 2020, to October 1, 2021, it was replaced by Idol in Action, which is similar to Wanted.

-Wanted: Ang Serye, a docu-drama anthology and another extension of Wanted, premiered on January 16, 2021 on TV5.
+Wanted: Ang Serye, a docu-drama anthology and another extension of Wanted, premiered on January 16, 2021, on TV5.
 Presented by Cignal Entertainment and JCB Entertainment Productions, it is also hosted by Tulfo.
 The program dramatizes true stories based on complaints brought to Raffy Tulfo in Action.
 After its most recent episode was aired on May 1, 2021, it took a "season break".
 It returned on June 27 in a new timeslot.
+The show ended on August 1, 2021.

 Controversies

 Jee Ick-Joo's abduction and killing

 On October 21, 2016, a complainant named alias "Joy" was exulted to WSR that her employee South Korean businessman named Jee Ick-Joo was kidnapped by a policeman identified as SPO3 Richard "Ricky" Sta.
-Isabel, due to alleged involvement of illegal drugs on 18 October in Angeles, Pampanga, the maid ang Jee was sent to Quezon City and eventually separated at Camp Crame, and that night when they separated Jee was killed in nearby White House, the residence of the Philippine National Police Chief, incidentally Gen. Ronald dela Rosa was in Beijing accompanied by President Rodrigo Duterte on his State Visit.
+Isabel, due to alleged involvement of illegal drugs on October 18 in Angeles, Pampanga, the maid and Jee were sent to Quezon City and eventually separated at Camp Crame, and that night when they separated Jee was killed in nearby White House, the residence of the Philippine National Police Chief, incidentally Gen. Ronald dela Rosa was in Beijing accompanied by President Rodrigo Duterte on his State Visit.

 Political involvement

 Raffy Tulfo and his siblings are staunch supporters of President Rodrigo Duterte's policies.
 During the 2019 elections, he and Erwin acquired ACT-CIS Partylist from former Representative Samuel Pagdilao, Jr. and nominated Erwin's Chief of Staff Eric Go Yap, Raffy's wife Jocelyn Tulfo, and co-host Niña Taduran, while Ramon, Wanda, and Ben declined to participate.
 ACT-CIS took the top position with 2.6 million votes, earning the maximum of three seats at the 18th Congress.
-One of the campaign strategies is inserting the ACT-CIS logo to the Raffy Tulfo in Action social media pages, as RTIA is only a blocktimer to 92.3 True FM Radyo5.
+One of the campaign strategies is inserting the ACT-CIS logo into the Raffy Tulfo in Action social media pages, as RTIA was only a blocktimer on Radyo5 92.3 News FM.